laravel/docs/cache.md

 <a name="dynamodb"></a>
 #### DynamoDB

 Before using the [DynamoDB](https://aws.amazon.com/dynamodb) cache driver, you must create a DynamoDB table to store all of the cached data.
 Typically, this table should be named `cache`.
 However, you should name the table based on the value of the `stores.dynamodb.table` configuration value within the `cache` configuration file.
-If you wish to set a different table name, typically, this should be done via the `DYNAMODB_CACHE_TABLE` environment variable.
+The table name may also be set via the `DYNAMODB_CACHE_TABLE` environment variable.

 This table should also have a string partition key with a name that corresponds to the value of the `stores.dynamodb.attributes.key` configuration item within your application's `cache` configuration file.
 By default, the partition key should be named `key`.